 A second community solar farm is planned at Creacombe, on the borders of Yealmpton and Holbeton.
 This has planning consent and we plan to bring it into community ownership once it is built.
-It will be one of the first community solar farms in the UK with no subsidy, showing that solar power can be competitive with centralised fossil fuel generation.
+Construction is due to start in late summer 2019.

 Generating clean energy.
 Benefiting our community.

 - Enable the local and wider community to share in the ownership of local and renewable low carbon electricity/heat generation projects

 - Generate funds for projects which help the local community reduce its energy use and reliance on fossil fuels

 - Support educational and other community activities which promote awareness of energy and environmental issues